joannajkim/joanna-kim-portfolio/critique-by-design.md

 This is a link to the original data visualization: https://www.visualcapitalist.com/who-spends-the-most-time-on-social-media/

+This visualization depicts the top countries ranked in a horizontal bar chart from the most to least average daily time spent on social media.
+There is a yellow border around the visualization and the background is black.
+The countries are listed by name and the hour and minutes of their average daily time spent.
+The countries are also grouped by different colors based on whih continents they are from.
+There are also circle icons of each of the countries' flags.
+There is a purple box towards the bottom right of the visualization with a fact about social media use.
+The title has a purple background and one part of the title ("Daily Social Media Use") is separated from the rest of the title in another darker purple 3-D box and is in a different font.
+On the bottom right of the visualization, in a small font and subdued colors, it says "Based on users aged 17 to 24".

 I chose this visualization because as I was going through all of the Makeover Monday visualizations, this one particuraly caught my eye due to all of the different colors used.
 My first thought was that this visualization goes against a lot of the good design practices that we discussed in class and reminded me of a few of the visualizations we looked at in class and for our assignments.
 I thought that this visualization would be fun to try to do a critque by design of because instead of adding information, much of this redesign would be more about finding a way to convey the same data through a more simple lens.

 I also chose this visualization because I have an interest in marketing (and this likely audience of this visualization is businesses and marketers) and this information is definetly something of value for businesses who may have a more international presence.

 ## Step two: the critique

 I think this method at evaluating the data visualization was successful and a much more organized and tangible way compared to the Good Charts Method because it allows you to break down the visualization based on different criteria.
 It made it easier for me to realize the visualization’s strengths and weaknesses because each criteria allows you to focus on specific aspects of the visualization that you may not otherwise focus on without the guidance of the criteria.
+This method of critique was a great way to be able to understand the layers of a visualization and that a visualization can have great strengths in one area (such as the intuitiveness of the information presented in this visualization) but also have weaknesses in another (such as the amount of unnecessary eye travel in this visualization).

 For usefulness, I rate this visualization an 9 because while I think this information about the top countries by daily social media use is valuable data to businesses (especially those with an international presence) and those who work in marketing, especially because it displays the specific hours and minutes spent and they can see which countries they may be missing out on their marketing efforts on social media with, I think having a further breakdown of the specific types of social media platforms that these countries spend these hours and minutes on would be even more helpful information for this audience.